Trevor Cahill: San Diego Padres

 On January 20, 2017, the San Diego Padres announced they signed Cahill to a one-year contract.
 Cahill signed with the Padres with the assumption he'd compete for a rotation spot.
 He began the season in the rotation before succumbing to a shoulder injury that sidelined him for over a month.
 In 11 starts, Cahill sported a career-high 10.6 K/9 while reducing his walk rate.
 Overall, Cahill recorded 4 wins for the Padres with an ERA of 3.69 in 61 innings.

 Kansas City Royals

-On July 24, 2017, Cahill was traded, along with Brandon Maurer and Ryan Buchter, to the Kansas City Royals, in exchange for Travis Wood, Matt Strahm, and catcher Esteury Ruiz.
-For the season, between the two teams he was 4–3 with a 3.93 ERA and led the major leagues in wild pitches, with 16.
+On July 24, 2017, Cahill was traded with Brandon Maurer and Ryan Buchter to the Kansas City Royals for Travis Wood, Matt Strahm, and Esteury Ruiz.
+For the season, between San Diego and Kansas City, Cahill was 4–3 with a 3.93 ERA and led the major leagues in wild pitches, with 16.

-Second stint with Athletics
+Oakland Athletics (second stint)

 On March 19, 2018, Cahill signed a one-year $1.75 million deal with the Oakland Athletics.
-He began the season in AAA until being recalled at the end of April.
+He began the season in Triple-A until being recalled at the end of April.
 He was placed on the disabled list on June 14 with an Achilles injury.
 He finished the season with a record of 7–4 and an ERA of 3.76 in 20 starts.
 He struck out 100 in 110 innings.